nasheenkalam037/Bookworm/README.md

     * The machine learning model uses an AutoEncoder to create our recommendation model

 Our UI Mockup can be found here: [UI Mockup](documents/ui-mockup/ui-mockup.pdf).
+This shows an early view of what our user interface will look like.
+But it is subject to change.

+Our product will be excluding the following features:
+* We will not be performing Sentiment Analysis on user reviews, only relying on user ratings
+* We will not be using advertisements or affiliate links
+* This product is not unique, as Amazon/Indego/BookFinder/ThiftBooks/etc have many similar systems in place.
+    * We are interested in learning the technology behind these systems

 ---